natalieagus/50002/docs/Project/1D Project/checkoff1.md

 Find the timeslot for your group's checkoff in the course handout.

 During the checkoff:
-- You’re given 10-15 minutes per group
+- You’re given 10-15 minutes per group, no major time extension given
+- Come prepared by <span class="orange-bold">pre-loading</span> the binary to your ALU into the hardware (FPGA)
+  - We will <span class="orange-bold">not</span> wait for your build to complete
 - **All group members must be present** unless you have valid LOA

 We will scan your Google Doc report during Checkoff 1 (your ALU writeup), then give us your Alchitry Au (Hardware) with the ALU loaded into it, and allow us to check several operations **manually**.
 Answer questions when asked (related to operating the ALU).